 Browse the Dallas Farmers Market (Nearby Hotels)

-The Dallas Farmers Market is unlike other farmers markets; it’s actually one of the largest city markets of its kind in the nation and is open seven days a week.
+The Dallas Farmers Market is unlike other farmers markets; it’s actually one of the largest city markets of its kind in the nation.
+The farmers market is held in The Shed and is open Friday-Sunday, while The Market Building is open 7 days a week with local restaurants and shops.
 This is a great, budget-friendly spot to explore during lunchtime.
 Grab some street tacos, a sweet treat, fresh produce or handmade goods while browsing through the colorful and eclectic displays.
 For those not wanting to spend much money, simply take in the sights and munch on free samples.

 Visit the John F. Kennedy Memorial (Nearby Hotels)